Inquest: Cranberries singer O’Riordan drowned after drinking

 O’Riordan had suffered physical and mental health problems over the years.
 The Cranberries cut short a world tour in 2017 because of the singer’s back problems.
 She had also spoken in interviews about being sexually abused as a child, her battles with depression and a diagnosis of bipolar disorder.

 At the time of her death she was in London for a recording session, and was planning a tour.

-After her death, O’Riordan’s bandmates mourned her as “an extraordinary talent.”
-Irish Prime Minister Leo Varadkar said that “for anyone who grew up in Ireland in the 1990s, Dolores O’Riordan was the voice of a generation.”
+After her death, Irish Prime Minister Leo Varadkar said that “for anyone who grew up in Ireland in the 1990s, Dolores O’Riordan was the voice of a generation.”

+The other members of The Cranberries said in a statement Thursday that they “continue to struggle to come to terms with what happened.”

+“Dolores will live on eternally in her music,” they said.
+“To see how much of a positive impact she had on people’s lives has been a source of great comfort to us.”